-Platform work provides essential income and opportunities to many.
-However, lacking protection from employment law or collective bodies, many platform workers face low pay, precarity, and poor and dangerous working conditions.
+Platform work provides essential income and opportunities to tens of millions of people around the world.
+However, most platform workers are not protected by existing employment law or collective bodies, meaning they face low pay, precarity, and poor and dangerous working conditions.